top of page

 Foundation for Market Intelligence

-Grow Mobile in Action: Structured Transactions
+Grow Mobile in Action: How Transactions Work

-A Farmer Secures a Verified Buyer
+A Farmer Secures a Confirmed Buyer

 Where Grow Mobile Begins in the Caribbean